nabeelvalley/docs/src/content/blog-md/2024/20-07/parser-combinators-and-gleam.md

 - [Gleam Documentation](https://gleam.run/documentation/)
 - [Parser Combinators by Low Byte Productions on YouTube](https://www.youtube.com/playlist?list=PLP29wDx6QmW5yfO1LAgO8kU3aQEj8SIrU)
 - [Parser Combinators by Scott Wlaschin on F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/understanding-parser-combinators)

+Also, if you just wan to learn to program in Gleam you can take a look on [Exercism](https://exercism.org/tracks/gleam)